bugsnag/panic-monitor/README.md

 The environment variable name after the prefix is expected to be the tab and key name, delimited by an underscore.

-Underscores in the the tab and/or key values are replaced with spaces.

 Examples:

 ```sh